mohit264/windev2021/01-Win32/10-Library/Readme.md

 2. Windows directory
 3. System32 directory or SysWOW64 directory inside Windows directory
 4. In any directory which is inside environmental path

+## Process and Dlls
+For every process in Windows operating system (32-bit) , virtual memory is 4GB.
+Out of 4GB, OS reserve (2GB for itself and 2GB for user process).
+So in case of your process memory footprint is growing and reaching near to 2GB ceiling then OS throws an error that not enough memory error for that process.